rv178/rv178/README.md

 ## I'm a student and a developer!

 -😀 I am a student who does coding as a hobby.
+-🥪 I really like to eat food.

+-😉 A sub to my youtube channel would be highly appreciated.

 ### Spotify Playing 🎧